habnabit/txsocksx/README.rst

 Proxying over a proxy
 ---------------------

-Because of txsocksx's composable design, it's trivial to connect from one SOCKS proxy to another::
+Because of |txsocksx|'s composable design, it's trivial to connect from one SOCKS proxy to another::

   torServerEndpoint = TCP4ClientEndpoint(reactor, '127.0.0.1', 9050)